ADA-Funni/Reflaxe.GDScript-Tutorial/README.md

 # Stops the "cug" package from being buttfucked by DCE.
 cug
 ```
-11. Copy this into a file named "MyClass.hx" in "assets/haxe/game".
+11. Copy the following into a file named "MyClass.hx" in "assets/haxe/game".
 (That folder is where you will put ALL of your Haxe code.)
 ```haxe
 package game;